01 of 08

 06 of 08

 Apply Leather Conditioner

 Apply a non-detergent leather conditioner such as neatsfoot oil, lanolin, or beeswax conditioner to the leather.
 (Use rubber gloves if lanolin will irritate your hands.)
 Make sure you are using real and not synthetic neatsfoot oil.
 The container will say something such as “animal-based” or "100 Percent Pure."
 Apply the oil very sparingly.
 You don’t want to clog the pores or give dirt a place to cling to.
 Too much oil can soak through the leather into the padding or tree underneath and can cause damage.
 Be aware also that some conditioners will darken the leather.
 If you don’t want your leather saddle to darken choose a conditioner accordingly and test in an inconspicuous place.

 Beeswax and other thick conditioners can leave a residue, so be prepared with toweling and elbow grease to buff this away.Continue to 7 of 8 below.

 07 of 08

 Wipe down all metal fittings such as stirrups and buckles, and remove any residual soap or conditioner that may have gathered on them.
 Use an old toothbrush or cotton swabs to clear out any small areas where soap or conditioner are caked.

 Follow the same steps of applying soap and conditioner to clean the stirrup leathers.
 This is a good time to check their condition and ensure they're still safe.
-Metal cleaner can be used on stirrups, but they can also be cleaned with regular dish soap and water.
+A metal cleaner can be used on stirrups, but they can also be cleaned with regular dish soap and water.
 Rinse well.
-Be careful if you clean the metal fittings on the saddle with metal cleaner that the cleaner doesn’t get into the leather.
+Be careful if you clean the metal fittings on the saddle with the metal cleaner that the cleaner doesn’t get into the leather.
 Try placing a corner of a towel between the leather and the metal, to protect it.
-Vinegar works well on metal fittings too.Continue to 8 of 8 below.
+Vinegar works well on metal fittings, too.Continue to 8 of 8 below.

 08 of 08